notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 Check out my previous tutorial [How to query your database using Prisma with Nestjs](https://notiz.dev/blog/how-to-connect-nestjs-with-prisma) to create a `PrismaService` for your Nest application.

-## Prepare Nest application for Heroku
+## Preparing Nest application for Heroku

 Let's get started by preparing our Nest application to run on Heroku.

-First we will modify our `main.ts` to use the port provided by Heroku as an environment variable.
+First, we modify `main.ts` to use the port provided by Heroku as an environment variable.
 CORS can also be enabled for web or mobile applications making requests to the Nest application.

 ```typescript
 import { NestFactory } from '@nestjs/core';